-Extra Magic Hours (EMH) are extended theme park hours available to Disney Resort guests*.
+Extra Magic Hours (EMH) are extended theme park hours available to Disney resort guests and some non Disney-owned hotels.
 On certain days of the week, guests can enter a park one hour earlier or stay in a park up to two hours later than normal park operating hours.
+The Extra Magic Hours are listed with regular park hours on our Crowd Calendar, so you can easily find them.

 • If you have a Magic Your Way ticket and the overall crowd level is low.